Why yes, I DO think you should grow strawberries this year. How to choose them, how to grow them and what to do with

-Charlotte is the strawberry I went with.
-And it wasn’t easy.
-At the moment Charlotte is only available from one distributer in Quebec (who has the rights to them) in North America.
-It’s a strawberry that was developed in France and is a cross between the wild type of strawberry, the Mara des Bois and a Californian Cal 19 strawberry.
-What that ends up creating is rumoured to be the sweetest, most fragrant strawberry in the world.
+It's a strawberry that was developed in France and is a cross between the wild type of strawberry, the Mara des Bois and a Californian Cal 19 strawberry.
+What that ends up creating is among the sweetest, most fragrant strawberries in the world.
 The Charlotte.
-The Samantha on the other hand isn’t all that sweet and more of a tart.

-Update: This post isn’t even 45 minutes old and I’m updating it.
-I forgot to mention that one of the GREAT things about Day Neutral berries is their ability to give you fruit the first season.
-With the more popular June Bearing strawberries in the first year you’re supposed to pinch off all the flowers so the plant will spend all of its energy on growing bigger and stronger as opposed to making fruit.
-You don’t have to do that with Day Neutral berries.
+Update: The GREAT things about Day Neutral berries is their ability to give you fruit the first season.
+With the more popular June Bearing strawberries in the first year you're supposed to pinch off all the flowers so the plant will spend all of its energy on growing bigger and stronger as opposed to making fruit.
+You don't have to do that with Day Neutral berries.
 You can pinch off the very first flush of flowers, then get strawberries for the rest of the first year.
 No year long waiting period!

 1. Strawberries like to grow on a hill with good drainage.
 To accomplish this, dig yourself a bed that's around 8" high.
 In that bed dig out as many holes as you need for your strawberry plants.
 They should be at least 12" apart.

 2. Fill each hole with a few handfuls of good compost.

 3. Take a look at your scraggly little strawberry plant.
 People call this whole thing a crown, but really the crown is the top portion that grows above the roots.
 THAT is how deep you plant it.
 No deeper than the actual crown.
 You want the soil to land at the crown line where the roots meet the actual plant so all of the plant and leaves are above ground.

 4. Shape the soil in your planting holes into a dome shaped mound.